 The very first step in choosing a shock collar is ensuring that the design matches the intended application.
 If you plan on using a shock collar as a part of field training or as a way to communicate with working dogs, you'll naturally require a rugged, waterproof collar with a higher-than-average range.
 If you'll be working closely with your dog in and around the house, however, you could probably get by with a less-robust construction and lower range.

-Important Note: The specific type of shock collar you use will also require careful consideration.
+Important Note: The specific type of shock collar you use will also require careful consideration depending on your dog's size and breed.
 Keep in mind that automatic shock collars, while appearing convenient, have an increased risk of over-correcting your dog.

 Remote-controlled shock collars come with varying ranges, from far-reaching for outdoor use to relatively low ranges that are best suited to home training.
 Range is an especially important factor when it comes to training hunting and working dogs, as handlers will often need to communicate with dogs from considerable distances.